ComputronicsWebTeam/computronics_login_portal/README.md

 # computronics_login_portal
-A portal for students and admins login
+Web portal for students and admins login of Computronics